 - If the property value rises, so does your profit.

-- With the newly introduced three-year contracts you can get to know and trust your tenants.
+- Longer contracts mean you can get to know your tenants.

-- The demand for rented accommodation is very high and likely to increase.
+- The demand for rented accommodation is very high and continues to increase.

 - In many parts of the UK property prices will rise over time as pressure on the housing stock mounts, so when you come to sell you could possibly make a small profit.